14 Famous Gaudí Buildings & Attractions In Barcelona

 That's not to say the schools didn't face moments of peril.
 Damaged during the Spanish Civil War and shifted to make way for the ever-expanding basilica, it no longer occupies the original position it did in 1909.
 It's also likely that as the Sagrada Família creeps towards its proposed 2026 completion date the schools will again be raised and reconstructed elsewhere.
 Saved at least, from total destruction.

 From outside, visitors can admire the school's undulating Catalan brick walls and its sine wave roof.
-Taken together these give the building an unmistakable gingerbread-like appearance, almost as if peeled from pages of a fairy tale.
+Viewed together these features give the building an undeniably gingerbread-like appearance, almost as if peeled from the pages of a fairy tale.
 It's Gaudí in microcosm, at his naturalistic best.
 Literally, the schools represent a professional landmark in that they were one of the last unique projects Gaudí tackled before devoting most of his life to the Sagrada Família.

 Few buildings exemplify Gaudí's love of curves like the Sagrada Família Schools. | Photo Credit: Munashami.

 The building's interior is divided into three classrooms, a hall, and a small chapel.
 These spaces now serve as the offices of Sagrada Familia, and are open to visitors.

 Located in the town of Santa Coloma de Cervello, about 20 km southwest of Barcelona, Colònia Güell was originally meant to be a workers' village, but due to economic hardships, only the crypt was finished in 1915.
 Commissioned by the famous industrialist Count Eusebi de Guell, the Colònia Güell is another highlight of the aforementioned 'Works of Gaudí' UNESCO World Heritage Site - a collection of 7 of Antoni Gaudí's most famous buildings and attractions.

 Church of Colònia Güell at night. | Photo Credit: Colònia Güell.